yihui/yihui.org/content/en-vitae.md

 ## Professional Experience

-I joined RStudio as a software engineer in 2013, and have been writing software tools for data visualzation, reproducible research, and automatic report/document generation.
+I joined RStudio as a software engineer in 2013, and have been writing software tools for data visualization, reproducible research, and automatic report/document generation.

 I [worked on](https://github.com/rstudio/shiny/graphs/contributors) Shiny from late 2013 to mid-2015.
 I added a few new features to Shiny, such as the support for JavaScript libraries [DataTables](https://datatables.net) and [selectize.js](http://selectize.github.io/selectize.js/), and solved the problem with Unicode characters in Shiny apps on Windows.